nmshd/documentation/_docs_explore/60-runtime.md

 }
 ```

-The following Modules are available:
+Find a description of the available Modules in the following sections.

 ### Request Module

-**Note:** This Module is responsible for important logic in the Enmeshed ecosystem and therefore enabled by default in every official Enmeshed Application.
+**Note:** This Module is responsible for important logic in the Enmeshed ecosystem and is therefore enabled by default in every official Enmeshed Application.
 {: .notice--warning}

 This Module makes heavy use of Requests, LocalRequests and Response.
 Head over to the description of our [data model]({% link _docs_explore/61-data-model.md %}, where you can find a detailed description of them.